httpjamesm/httpjamesm/README.md

 ### Hi there 👋

-- 💬 Ask me about Cryptography
+- 💬 Ask me about cryptography
-- 📫 How to reach me: github@httpjames.space
+- 📫 How to reach me: github@httpjames.space; http.james#6969 on Discord
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm an avid privacy activist.
 <a>